cjhCoder7/AdaptiveLLM/README.md

-# AdaptiveLLM: A Framework for Dynamically Selecting Optimal Cost-Efficient LLM for Code-Generation
+# AAdaptiveLLM: A Framework for Selecting Optimal Cost-Efficient LLM for Code-Generation Based on CoT length

 ## Introduction